The Paul Law Firm P.C.

 Delivery or trucking accident Another motorist or logistics company

-Machinery malfunction Maintenance company
+Machinery malfunction Maintenance or service company

 Why Cross-Over Claims Matter